Â鶹APP

 Students may select a project proposed by a faculty member or develop a proposal for a project in conjunction with a faculty member.

-Students involved in the spring 2025 semester can expect to participate in the Armour R&D Expo and to submit an abstract to the Â鶹APP Undergraduate Research Symposium (CAURS) spring 2025.
+Students involved in the summer 2025 semester can expect to participate in the Armour R&D Expo.

 For more information, contact engineering@iit.edu